Kaushal2701/FullStack_Project_1/README.md

     "cookie-session", "express", "mongoose", "nodemon", "passport", "passport-google-oauth20" }

-Add ClientID, ClientSecret and mongodb link in the server/config/keys.js file on ur pc.
+Add the developer side ClientID, ClientSecret, mongodb link and cookie keys in the server/config/dev.js file on ur pc.

 This app is under deployment
 It will be updated in future